 What is a Bull Market?

-A bull market is a market that has it a primary trend as going upward.
-This means, in general, the key Indexes are rising.
+A bull market is a market that has its primary trend going upward.
+This means, in general, the key indices are rising.

-Why is it called a Bull, no one really knows the true origin, however, what is important is how to remember what a bull market means.
+Why is it called a Bull?
+No one knows the true origin; however, what is important is remembering what a bull market means.

 How do I Remember The Direction of a Bull Market?